etmendz/Mendz.ETL/README.md

 With Mendz.ETL, an ETL solution has three (3) main ingredients:
 1. **Source adapter**, which extracts the inputs from the source.
 Can derive from SourceAdapterBase and implement abstract method ExtractInput().
 Call via Extract() method.
 2. **Mapper**, which transforms the inputs to outputs.
 Can derive from MapperBase and implement abstract method TransformInputToOutput().
 Call via Transform() method.
-3. **Target adapter**, which loads outputs to the target.
+3. **Target adapter**, which loads the outputs to the target.
 Can derive from TargetAdapterBase and implement abstract method LoadOutput().
 Call via Load() method.

-Mendz.ETL adds two optional ingredients:
+Mendz.ETL adds two (2) optional ingredients:
 1. **Validator**, which can be used to validate the source (before extracting) or the target (after loading).
 Can derive from ValidatorBase and implement abstract method ValidateDocument().
 Call via Validate() method.
 2. **Joiner**, which can be used to extract, query and join multiple sources in to mappable inputs.
 Can derive from JoinerBase and implement abstract method Join().
 Call via same implemented Join() method.
 ## The Router